Kirkezz/Mazes/README.md

 Supported pathfinding algorithms: BFS, A*.

 Interface languages supported: Russian, English (translation is not finished yet, but will be available soon).

-For more information and to download the executable file, go to https://mazes.kirkezz.ru/.